wendyverdonk93/docs/content/payment-methods/wallet/applepay/refund-apple-pay.md

 >_Outgoing payments will not be processed if your MultiSafepay balance is insufficient._

-In the event of a failed Apple Pay refund, please contact our support team at <support@multisafepay.com> to assist you.
+In the event of a failed Apple Pay refund, contact our Support Team at <support@multisafepay.com> to assist you.